janpastorek/Bachelor-Thesis/README.md

 * CHSHPrototype - is just a prototype that uses fixed gates(path) to illustrate how CHSH game (basic nonlocal game) works.

 * NlgDiscreteStatesActions - is fully functioning nonlocal game discrete environment optimized for discrete states and actions to be used on this environment.
-Can either use discrete gates as input, or can use simulated annealing which always chooses suboptimal gate as action.
+Can either use discrete gates as input, or can use simulated annealing on each step's action's gate which always chooses suboptimal gate as action.

 * NlgGeneticOptimalization - is fully functioning nonlocal game environment where Genetic algorithm optimizes input rotation gates to learn the best possible way to maximize win_accuracy,CHSH value. (could be set also for complex gates) Works best for small games where each has 1 qubit.